aman-tiwari/shape-types/README.md

 `gen_types.ts` generates the types.

-Looking `index.ts` for how to use.
+Look at `index.ts` for how to use.

 TODO: